 INS supports any TAPI compliant voice

-modem or voice boards to be used for its voice features.
+modem or voice boards for its voice features.

 What is a Windows voice modem?